jdpru/CS-230-DynaRT/README.md

 ## Description

 DynaRT is a deep learning framework developed to model and predict reaction times (RT) in cognitive tasks, leveraging task-switching paradigms.
-The project explores the relationship between cognitive stability and flexibility by using neural networks, including feedforward and LSTM architectures.
-The dataset integrates both "mainTask" and "PracTask" data, ensuring enhanced input volumes for training, validated through statistical testing.
-This project demonstrates the use of advanced neural network models to capture reaction time dynamics and improve predictions based on task characteristics.
+The project explores the relationship between cognitive stability and flexibility by using neural networks, including feedforward, LSTM, and dynamic variational autoencoder architectures.

+## Final Project Files have "DynaRT-" as a prefix:
+DynaRT-RNN_LSTM.ipynb
+DynaRT-DVAE&Linear.ipynb
+DynaRT-Baseline_NN_Model

-### Dependencies
+## Dependencies

 * Python 3.8 or higher
 * Libraries: